Balancing Creativity and Automation: Human-AI Collaboration in Software Design

 • Domain knowledge

-• A deep understanding of user needs
+• Deep understanding of user needs

 Enhancing Developer Productivity and Experience